 - Challenged to access community resources and services

-- describing symptoms to a physician or mental health provider
+- Unable to communicate with physicians and/or mental health provider

 English At Large